Darko-Martinovic/MOConverter/README.md

 The largest database I ported to In-Memory OLTP by using this tool, was 15 GB in size and contains 1200 tables, 2200 indexes, and 2600 relations.
 The largest table was 4 GB in size.
-The process of converting the whole database took 3 hours.

 ## :white_check_mark: To convert your database to In-Memory OLTP execute following code